Policy Tracker

 (e) “First responders” has the same meaning as that term is defined in Section 8562 of the Government Code except that first responders also include traffic officials from a public agency in an applicable jurisdiction.

 (f) “Local incident technician” means a natural person who responds onsite on behalf of an autonomous vehicle operator to incidents involving an autonomous vehicle, including accidents that involve damage to persons or property, and requests for assistance from first responders.
-Local incident technicians shall be employees of the autonomous vehicle operator or a contractor registered with the Office of the California Highway Patrol pursuant to Section 38805.
+Local incident technicians shall be employees of the autonomous vehicle operator or a contractor registered with the Office of the California Highway Patrol pursuant to Section 38805. an entity contracted with the autonomous vehicle operator to provide local incident technician services that employs 50 or more local incident technicians.

 (g) “Remote assistant” means a natural person who monitors, directs, provides input to, or advises an autonomous vehicle, but is not physically located in the driver’s seat of the vehicle.